DrflamemontgomerySchool/splufpWebsite/splupf-interop/README.md

 Everything is a function including variables \
 Currying is supported by default \
 Lambdas are supported by default \
-Everything is a constant unless specified by the keyword 'let'\
 functions return the last statement \

 ## Data Types